weamnuman-source/DaibaPark_BehavioralEvents/README.md

 Example: `P1`

 ## Correspondence with Paper
-Refer to Figure 5 in the main paper for event frequency and spatial mapping data.
+Refer to Figure 8 in the paper for event frequency and spatial mapping data.